 Four times per year, the National Honor Society hosts a public blood drive at the high school.
-In the spring NHS earns a financial donation from MI Blood based on the number of attempted donors throughout the year.
+In the spring NHS earns a financial donation from Versiti Blood Center based on the number of attempted donors throughout the year.

-You may be eligible to give blood every 56 days if you are a healthy person age 17 or older (or 16 with parent or guardian permission), weighing 112 pounds or more.
+Donors may be eligible to give blood every 56 days as a healthy person age 17 or older (or 16 with parent or guardian permission), weighing 112 pounds or more.
 However, females age 18 and younger must weigh 120 pounds or more.

 Parent or guardian permission required for 16-year-old donors.
 For information, please visit the Required Forms page on the MI Blood website.

 Blood donation is an easy, multi-step process requiring about 60 minutes per donation.

 - Get plenty of rest, drink extra fluids, eat a good meal (including iron-rich foods), and avoid alcohol.

 - If okay with your doctor and medical condition, eat more salty foods than usual 24 hours before you donate.

 - Sign in to let us know you're here.

 - Present photo ID or two forms of non-photo ID.

 - 16-year-old donors will also need to present a parental consent form.